-- (1) Applications for specific purpose access licences, other than those permitted under the Regulation, must not be made in the water source except for: - (a) a salinity and water table management access licence, and - (b) a local water utility access licence for the purpose of supplying water to Broken Hill and Silverton. - (2) A specific purpose access licence must not be granted in the water source unless the Minister is satisfied that the share and extraction component of the access licence is the minimum required to meet the circumstances in which the access licence is proposed to be used. - (3) An access licence of the subcategory "Aboriginal cultural" must not be granted in the water source unless the share component of the proposed access licence is less than or equal to 10 ML/year. - (4) An access licence of the subcategory "Aboriginal cultural" may only be granted for the taking of water by an Aboriginal person or Aboriginal community for any personal, domestic or communal purpose, including drinking, food preparation, washing, manufacturing traditional artefacts, watering domestic gardens, cultural teachings, hunting, fishing, gathering for recreational, cultural and ceremonial purposes.
+- (1) Applications for specific purpose access licences, other than those permitted under the Regulation, may not be made in these water sources. - (2) A specific purpose access licence must not be granted in these water sources unless the Minister is satisfied that the share and extraction component of the access licence is the minimum required to meet the circumstances in which the access licence is proposed to be used. - (3) An access licence of the subcategory "Aboriginal cultural" must not be granted in these water sources unless the share component of the proposed access licence is less than or equal to 10 ML/year. - (4) An access licence of the subcategory "Aboriginal cultural" may only be granted for the taking of water by an Aboriginal person or Aboriginal community for any personal, domestic or communal purpose, including drinking, food preparation, washing, manufacturing traditional artefacts, watering domestic gardens, cultural teaching, hunting, fishing, gathering and for recreational, cultural and ceremonial purposes.